-It was in 1987 that David and Linda Holmes founded a series of chamber concerts; these began at the Walpole Old Chapel, with some concerts in Halesworth, moving in 1991 to Cratfield.
-The creation and registration of a charitable trust, Blyth Valley Chamber Music, followed in 1993.
-By then the format of six fortnightly Sunday afternoon concerts was firmly established, though with some occasional winter extra concerts.
-The highlight of their 13 years was a cycle of all 15 Shostakovich string quartets, played by the Sorrel Quartet over one weekend in September 1999.
+Concerts at Cratfield began as a series of chamber concerts founded in 1987 by David and Linda Holmes, initially at the Walpole Old Chapel and Halesworth, before moving in 1991 to St Mary’s Church, Cratfield.
+In 1993, a charitable trust, Blyth Valley Chamber Music, was created, by which time the format of six fortnightly Sunday afternoon summer concerts was firmly established.
+A highlight of their 13 years was a cycle of all 15 Shostakovich string quartets, played by the Sorrel Quartet over one weekend in September 1999.

 The Sorrel returned in 2007 to give the world première of a specially commissioned string quartet by Simon Rowland-Jones, in celebration of the 20th anniversary of Blyth Valley Chamber Music.
 We commissioned another new string quartet in 2011, this time from Timothy Salter, which had its first public performance at Cratfield from the Sacconi Quartet.
 In 2013 came the song-cycle Landscape with Three People from Elena Langer for two high voices and small ensemble, now recorded commercially and available for purchase: click here for more details.